khkjhjl3144/hugo-lambda-function/README.md

 ## Future
 * It might be nice to package up the zip file generation in a CloudFormation Stack
 * It would be very nice to package up the entire function/SNS topic in a CloudFormation Stack as well

+##contribute

+this is a amazing project, i really liked it